Missing links prediction: comparing machine learning with physics-rooted approaches: Results

 Let us start commenting on the WTW.
 The basic statistics are reported in table~\ref{tab:datasets1}: as it can be appreciated, the number of nodes $N$ ranges between $159$ and $177$ and the total number of links $L$ ranges between $7639$ and $9866$; still, the link density $c=2L/N(N-1)$ does not fluctuate much, ranging between $0.55$ and $0.63$, as well as the average degree $\overline{k}=2L/N$, ranging between $\gtrsim95$ and $\gtrsim111$.

 Figure~\ref{fig:2} depicts the TPR for each of the aforementioned models, on the years $1990$, $1995$ and $2000$.
 Let us recall that it is defined as $\text{TPR}=|\overline{\mathcal{E}^{miss}}\cap\mathcal{E}^{miss}|/|\mathcal{E}^{miss}|$, hence accounting for the percentage of missing links that are correctly identified as such.
 First, let us notice that when considering `exogenous' features, each instance of the GBDT outperforms its white-box counterpart.
 The two classes of models, instead, perform in a comparable way when coming to consider `endogenous' features such as the degrees and the number of two-stars: quite interestingly, the CL is the method performing worst, while the CM and the fit2SM perform in a very similar way - a result indicating that the present application does not necessarily require to consider non-linear ERGs.
-The white-box model performing best, and outperforming the corresponding instance of the GBDT, is the CMD, taking as input a combination of `endogenous' and `exogenous' features.

 Figure~\ref{fig:JI_hbars} depicts $\text{JI}=|\overline{\mathcal{E}^{miss}}\cap\mathcal{E}^{miss}|/|\overline{\mathcal{E}^{miss}}\cup\mathcal{E}^{miss}|$, hence enriching the picture provided by the TPR by accounting for the number of false positives too; figure~\ref{fig:ACC_hbars} depicts $\text{ACC}=(\text{TP}+\text{TN})/|\mathcal{E}^{no}|$ for each of the aforementioned models, hence accounting for the percentage of correctly identified links, be they missing or non-existent: both return a picture that is consistent with the one returned by the TPR.